jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

         }
         // ...

-The handler for each type extends this class, and each handler must provide ``static`` methods roughly as before, to perform the operations.
+The operation handler for each type extends this class, and each handler must provide ``static`` methods roughly as before, to perform the operations.
-Now we are not using overloading, we no longer need an abstract function for each (although that may still help the author).
+Now we are not using overloading, we no longer need an abstract function for each.
 However, if we choose conventional names for the functions, we can centralise filling the ``binOp`` table like this: